northlandco/FinalTermProject464/README.md

 The interactive atlas features additional imported tools, such as a dynamic scale bar, a search bar, a +/- button for zooming as opposed to scrolling to zoom, and a counter in the top right corner showing the current zoom level.

 ## Rationale for Project
 This project was created in order to allow individuals across various fields to be able to easily map out spatial data, regardless of its original data form, at no-cost.
-The Public Repository functions as a collaborative place where people can add their own .geojson files directly or through various conversion or further data manipulation methods outlined in the termpython.ipynb file.
+The Public Repository functions as a collaborative place where people can add their own .geojson files directly or through various conversion or further data manipulation methods outlined in the PythonConversions.ipynb file.
 It allows various data spatial data that would likely otherwise not be found together in an interactive atlas, to be combined and added to this map.

 Suppose a real estate agent has a client who is trying to determine which city or neighbourhood they would like to live in.
 This client has various factors that are important to making their choice.
 By adding the various spatial data sets to the map, a visual representation of their spatial distribution can be derived, offering an interactive map with their various important factors appearing.
 This could allow the client to easily visualize where they would like to live.